-You should consider our materials to be an introduction to selected accounting and bookkeeping topics (with complexities likely omitted).
-We focus on financial statement reporting and do not discuss how that differs from income tax reporting.
-Therefore, you should always consult with accounting and tax professionals for assistance with your specific circumstances.
+You should consider our materials to be an introduction to selected accounting and bookkeeping topics, and realize that some complexities (including differences between financial statement reporting and income tax reporting) are not presented.
+Therefore, always consult with accounting and tax professionals for assistance with your specific circumstances.